tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

     :param mode: working mode of a discovery fiber.
 There are three modes: ``on``, ``off`` and ``once``

-    When the mode is ``on`` (default), the discovery fiber works all the lifetime of the router.
+    When the mode is ``on`` (default), the discovery fiber works during all the lifetime of the router.
 Even after all buckets are discovered, it will still come to storages and download their buckets with some big period.
-This is useful if a bucket topology changes often and the number of buckets is not big.
+This is useful if the bucket topology changes often and the number of buckets is not big.
 The router will keep its route table up to date even when no requests are processed.

-    When the mode is ``off``, a discovery is disabled completely.
+    When the mode is ``off``, discovery is disabled completely.

-    When the mode is ``once``, a discovery will start, find locations of all buckets, and then the discovery fiber is terminated.
-This is good for large bucket count and for clusters, where rebalancing is rare.
+    When the mode is ``once``, discovery will start, find the locations of all buckets, and then the discovery fiber is terminated.
+This is good for a large bucket count and for clusters, where rebalancing is rare.

     The method is good to enable/disable discovery after the router is already started, but discovery is enabled by default.
-You may want to never enable it even for a short time - then specify discovery_mode option in the :ref:`configuration <cfg_basic-discovery_set>`.
+You may want to never enable it even for a short time -- then specify the ``discovery_mode`` option in the :ref:`configuration <cfg_basic-discovery_set>`.
     It takes the same values as :samp:`vshard.router.discovery_set({mode})`.

     You may decide to turn off discovery or make it ``once`` if you have